1. Our January 2026 Lecture

 in mid-April 2024.

-7 Geological History A major new article has been added to the Historical Notes section of this website.
+10. Geological History A major new article has been added to the Historical Notes section of this website.
 It reviews 600 million years of geological history of the Cynon Valley.
 It was written by Dr David E. Roberts of Abergavenny, but who grew up in Blaengwawr, Aberdare.
 The society much appreciates the work undertaken to compete this substantial review of local geology.

-8 Other Recent Publications
+11. Other Publications

 (i) The Society has also published Old Aberdare Volume XI.
 Our 50th anniversary edition.